 The Pérez Art Museum Miami (PAMM) is a museum of modern and contemporary art located in the Biscayne Bay Campus in Miami, Florida.
 Founded in 1984, the museum’s primary focus is art from cultures of the Atlantic Rim, which it describes as the Americas, Western Europe, and Africa.

 Franklin was appointed as a director on January 20, 2016.
 Since then, he has brought some incredible exhibitions to Miami’s waterfront museum district such as Toba Khedoori and The World’s Game: Futbol and Contemporary Art.

 He is also involved in a number of educational programs that are helping to make PAMM accessible to all art lovers who live in Miami or visiting from abroad.
 He has made it clear, through his work that he deeply values diversity not only as a curator but as a person.

 Franklin has made it his mission to ensure that everyone who walks through the doors of PAMM feels welcome and at home in the museum.

 Other Roles in the Arts

 Franklin is also an art critic, editor, writer, and educator.
+He has written for several journals and newspapers on art and culture, including The New York Times, Newsweek International, Art in America, ARTnews, Grand Street and Essence Magazine.
 Some of his publications included: